Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/TESTING.md

 Flash messages stay unless you move to a different page or refresh.
 This is annoying and in the way.

 - Fix: using a hint from [Stack Overflow](https://stackoverflow.com/questions/21949948/let-flash-messages-disappear-in-the-same-page-in-rails), a timer was set in my script.js file to remove the flash message after a second.

+404 page is offputting.

+- Fix: A custom 404 page using the flask error handler function.

+If no string value for spotify url, the new tab opens at the start of the browse instead of the 404 page.

+- Fix: changed button to only display if there is any value in the string associated with the URL in the database.

+If piece is edited without composer image uploaded in the meantime, no image displays (this is because, now the composer exists in the database but stall has no related image.
+But as the object now exists in the work part of the database, it is providing an empty string as the image information.)

+- Fix: as above, changed non-cello image to only display if there is any value in the string associated with the image in the database, instead of only displaying if the object doesn't exist.